 Additionally, many legislators like to see a break-out of what projects reside in their districts, regardless of the impact they have regionally.
 Therefore, as of FY2005, Legislative Finance is recording a house district on an exact geographic basis and an areawide basis.
 If an exact district cannot be assigned, an areawide district will apply to both.

-(See areawide and regional districts sidebar on the right.)
+(See areawide and regional districts sidebar on following page.)

 What is the appropriation structure?
 Appropriations create statutory restrictions on the movement of money.
-Money cannot be moved between appropriations barring a contract for services.
+Money cannot be moved between appropriations.
 Allocations, however, allow for flexibility in how funding can be utilized.
 An appropriation can have any number of allocations.
 Movement of funding between allocations is generally restricted in accordance with AS 37.07.080(e) which requires approval from the commissioner of an agency.